parrt/msds501/notes/git.md

 In this lecture-lab, the goal is to get a basic understanding of how revision control and git/github work.
 We will take the opportunity to learning the primary git commands by getting you started on the images project repository.

-Here is an interactive [git "game"](https://try.github.io/levels/1/challenges/1) to help you learn.
+Here is an interactive [git "game"](https://github.com/git-game/git-game) to help you learn.
+There are lots of [course materials](https://lab.github.com/courses) on the web.

 ## Introduction to revision control